#NotAllRolePlayers: A History of Rapey Dungeon Masters

 Is this a problem, though, or just one ugly circumstance?
 When the question of harassment in role-playing games comes up in online communities, stories abound.
-But no form of harassment or exploitation is more controversial than fictional rape, particularly as it is always at the hands of either another party member or a character controlled by the Dungeon Master.
-In a game in which the character is of your own invention, in which you play-act what the character sees, how he or she acts, and what he or she desires, it can be a truly traumatic experience.
+But no form of harassment or exploitation is more controversial than fictional rape, particularly as it is always at the hands of either another party members or a character controlled by the Dungeon Master.
+In a game where the character is of your own invention, where you play-act what they say, how they act, and what they desire, it can be a truly traumatic experience.
 "I have had characters raped," one poster noted on an internet forum that discussed the topic at some length all the way back in 1999.
 "I can say from experience that even though I know I am not my character, it is very traumatic.
 The GM in question did not give me an out."

 One woman I spoke with online (who asked not to be quoted) recently had her character put into a "gimp suit" by her Dungeon Master—against her strong protestations, and in front of her younger sister.
 She left the game in disgust.
 Fortunately, the rest of the party was similarly offended and never invited that player back. (#NotAllRoleplayers, after all.)